JakeT23cool/TATH/README.md

 12. Now run the program using python (either using idle or the command line tool) and paste the url

+## How to update the program
+- Delete the answers.json file

 # limitations
 - only works with the majority of GCSE quizes
 - may not work with Worded answers